chartak/nrg.fitness/README.md

 **Fitness Club** is a full-cycle web application developed for a fitness club.
 The project includes a **public-facing website for clients** and a **secure administrative panel** for managing content and user requests.

-The project was developed **entirely by me**, from architecture design to deployment.
+The project was developed **entirely by me**, based on a provided UI design.

 Source code is **not publicly available**.
 This repository is intended for **portfolio review only**.